PrimeBit Review – New P2P Crypto Derivatives Platform with 200x Leverage

 Btw. the whole process of starting with PrimeBit and generally, anything you would want to know about the platform is covered on their very detailed tutorials section of the website.

 Please note that there is a demo account that you can take for a spin before depositing real money.
 This demo account (demo MT5) is a mirror of a live account and you can open an unlimited amount of demo accounts to test the platform and your strategy.

 The new PrimeBit WebTrader is a big update for the platform as it is now optimized to work perfectly on any device with no need to install any software.

 You can plan your trading strategy on your desktop device and execute those orders from anywhere in the world wirelessly with your smartphone.

-The new Web Trader interface is clean and well organized giving you overview of open and pending orders, order book, your profit or loss (PNL) and your position in the auto deleveraging (ADL) queue .
+The new Web Trader interface is clean and well organized giving you an overview of open and pending orders, order book, your profit or loss (PNL), and your position in the auto deleveraging (ADL) queue.

 PrimeBit Fees and contracts

 As already explained above, PrimeBit earns its money from the maker fees and doesn’t take any portion of the funding fees, which have to be paid every eight hours.